Page loading ... Please wait.

 Filling:

-1 pound (454 grams) berries (combination of cut up strawberries, cherries (halved and pitted), blueberries, raspberries, or blackberries) and peeled and sliced peaches
+1 pound (450 grams) berries (combination of cut up strawberries, blueberries, raspberries, and/or blackberries)

 Content in any form may not be copied or used without written permission of Stephanie Jaworski, Joyofbaking.com.
 Students and non profit educators may use content without permission with proper credit.